storageos/deploy/k8s/deploy-storageos/upgrade-helper/README.md

 StorageOS 1.4 incorporates metadata changes that require a migration if running a previous version of StorageOS.
 Such a metadata migration is automated and fully handled by the StorageOS software.
-However, is of paramount importance to ensure the right version of the StorageOS components is installed.
+However, it is of paramount importance to ensure the right version of the StorageOS components is installed.

 > This section presents helpers with instructions that need to be followed from